Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: (Ada)OMD-TCH

 \textbf{Complexity analysis.} The memory complexity of AdaOMD-TCH is determined by the instantaneous size of $\Pa^{(t)}$.
-In practice, most elements in the current optimal set are immediately dominated and replaced by new iterates as training proceeds.
-Hence, we often have a sufficiently small size for $\Pa^{(t)}$.
+In practice, most elements in the current optimal set are soon dominated and replaced by new iterates as training proceeds.
+Hence, $\Pa^{(t)}$ is often sufficiently small, which is also our motivation to dynamically maintain $\Pa^{(t)}$ and $\vgamma^{(t)}$, instead of deriving them after saving all iterates.
 The time complexity mainly depends on the efficiency of querying, insertion, and deletion on $\Pa^{(t)}$.
-With advanced data structures such as k-d trees, such operations can be optimized to a logarithm complexity with respect to the set size on average.
-In our experiments, we directly adopt naive traversal for simplicity.
+With advanced data structures such as k-d trees, such operations can be optimized to a logarithmic complexity w.r.t. the set size on average.
+In our experiments, we implement naive traversal and already observe minimal overhead, again, due to the small size of $\Pa^{(t)}$ in practice.

-\subsection{Theoretical Convergence Guarantees}
+\subsection{Theoretical convergence guarantees}

-In this section, we formally state the convergence guarantees for OMD-TCH and AdaOMD-TCH.
-In regard to the consistently observed superiority of batch and stochastic gradient descent over their deterministic counterpart, we directly consider the stochastic setting.
-In the followings, we use $\delta f_i(\vtheta)$ to denote the stochastic gradient computed on a randomly sampled batch and $\nabla f_i(\vtheta)$ to denote the true gradient.
-The $\nabla$'s in \Cref{algo:1,algo:2} should be replaced with the corresponding $\delta$'s.
-We adopt the following assumptions commonly used in convergence analysis:
+This section analyzes the convergence rate of (Ada)OMD-TCH for offline/batch learning, where the training dataset for each objective remains fixed.
+We adopt assumptions commonly used in the convergence analysis for OMD-based methods~\citep{mohri19,cortes2020agnostic,sagawa20,he2024robust}: